redis-developer/redis-polygon-search-trains-demo/README.md

 ).addTo(myMap);
 ```

 We also need two different coloured markers for the map - I'm using red ones for the points of the user's search polygon that they'll draw and blue ones for the stations that are shown as search results.
-We're using off the shelf market images, configured like this:
+We're using off the shelf marker images, configured like this:

 ```javascript
 const redIcon = new L.Icon({